35 Reasons to Work From Home: Remote Work Benefits in 2024

 Hundreds of companies already specialize in helping you find the perfect new employee, from Angel List and Distant Job to hyper-specialized organizations like upstack.co and arc.dev.

 And as a remote employee, you can enter exceptional workplaces — without moving an inch from your sofa.
-No need to worry about uprooting your family to the city or losing your friend group to the suburb!
+No need to worry about uprooting your family to the city or losing your friend group to the suburbs!

 11. Invest in better mental health